nholthaus/units/README.md

 Defining new units
 ------------------

-The units library strives to provide built-in types for every conceievable unit, and before defing your own units you should double-check the namespaces to make sure it's not already included.
+The units library strives to provide built-in types for every conceivable unit, and before defining your own units you should double-check the namespaces to make sure it's not already included.
 That said, if you need to roll your own units, the library is extensible by design.

 Defining new units is simple, as they can be recursively defined as ratio of previously-defined units in a way that mimics natural language and is highly readable: